 Building Your Group Matching Rules:

-Matching rules are very similar to adjusting your pairing algorithm in 1-on-1 programs, however, the key difference in a Group program is deciding on the maximum number of mentees a group can have at any given time.
+Matching rules are very similar to adjusting your pairing algorithm in 1-on-1 programs, however, the key difference in a Group program is deciding on the maximum and minimum number of mentees and mentors a group can have at any given time.

 Group Size: this rule is the only rule unique to Group programs.
-Here you can set the maximum amount of Mentees you would like in each group.
+Here you can set the maximum and minimum amount of Mentees and Mentors you would like in each group.
 Currently, the minimum amount of mentees in a group is 2, and the maximum is 100.
-The default Group Size is set to 3 mentees per group, however, you can change this to however large you would like your Groups to allow for:
+The default Group Size is set to a minimum of 2 and a maximum of 3 mentees and 1 mentor per group, however, you can change this to however large you would like your Groups to allow for:

-- Reporting Lines (employeeID and supervisorID Data Required): Checkmark the box under this rule to enable a restriction if you do not want direct reports paired with their manager, manager's manager, or anyone who reports to the same manager.
+Clicking into this feature will allow you to enable a restriction if you do not want direct reports paired with their manager, their manager's manager, or anyone who reports to the same manager.
 Be sure to click the Save button once you've made your selection.

 Have more questions?
 Submit a request here and let us know how we can help!